AliBahri94/GM3D/README.md

-# Selective Attention in 3D: Geometrically Informed Mask Selection for Self-Supervised Point Cloud Learning
+# GeoMask3D: Geometrically Informed Mask Selection for Self-Supervised Point Cloud Learning in 3D

 The official implementation of our paper "Selective Attention in 3D: Geometrically Informed Mask Selection for Self-Supervised Point Cloud Learning".

 ![image](figs/Main3-1.png)

-We propose a novel self-supervised learning technique for point clouds that leverages a geometrically informed masked selection strategy, SA3D, to enhance the learning efficiency of MAEs.
-Our approach deviates from traditional random mask selection, instead employing a teacher-student paradigm that identifies and targets complex regions within the data, thereby directing the model's focus to areas rich in geometric detail.
-This strategy is grounded in the hypothesis that concentrating on harder-to-predict patches yields a more robust feature representation, as evidenced by the improved performance on downstream tasks.
-Our method also incorporates knowledge distillation, allowing a fully observed knowledge teacher to transfer complex geometric understanding to a partially observed student.
-This significantly improves the student network's ability to infer and reconstruct masked point clouds.
-Extensive experiments confirm our method's superiority over SOTA benchmarks, demonstrating marked improvements in classification, segmentation, and few-shot tasks.
+We introduce a pioneering approach to self-supervised learning for point clouds, employing a geometrically informed mask selection strategy, referred to as GeoMask3D, to boost the efficiency of MAEs.
+Unlike the conventional method of random masking, our technique utilizes a teacher-student model to focus on intricate areas within the data, guiding the model's focus toward regions with higher geometric complexity.
+This strategy is grounded in the hypothesis that concentrating on harder patches yields a more robust feature representation, as evidenced by the improved performance on downstream tasks.
+Our method also presents a complete-to-partial feature-level knowledge distillation technique designed to guide the prediction of geometric complexity utilizing a comprehensive context from feature-level information.
+Extensive experiments confirm our method's superiority over SOTA baselines, demonstrating marked improvements in classification, segmentation, and few-shot tasks.

 ### Requirements